WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 What do I feel in each mindset?
 ==================================
-Some of these feelings are blunt and raw, and may seem impolite.
+Some of these feelings are blunt and raw, and may seem like bragging.
 I am trying to be honest about feelings, and I know that in many cases the feelings I have may not reflect something really happening outside of me, but the way I am writing this I am obligated to present an honest account.